Payment of Health Care Benefits

 - equipment and supplies

 - reasonable travel and accommodation expenses associated with your work-related injury or illness

-How to ensure that you are getting the treatment that is being recommended by your doctor and that you're not stuck with the bill if the WSIB refuses to pay for it.
+How to ensure that you are getting the treatment recommended by your doctor and that you're not stuck with the bill if the WSIB refuses to pay for it?

-Should you find yourself in a situation where the WSIB refuses to pay for the treatment and you wish to proceed with it anyway on the advice of your doctor, have your doctor write a note detailing why the treatment is medically important for your recovery and submit it along with a request for a reconsideration of the WSIB's decision.
-Use our Decision Reconsideration Request Kit which is readily available to you in just minutes.
+Should you find yourself in a situation where the WSIB refuses to pay for the treatment and you wish to proceed with it anyway on the advice of your doctor, have your doctor write a note detailing why the treatment is medically essential for your recovery and submit it along with a request for a reconsideration of the WSIB's decision.
+Use our DECISION RECONSIDERATION REQUEST SETTLEMENT KIT, which is available in minutes.